RikkaApps/Shizuku/README.md

 2. Hidden API limitation from Android 9

    As of Android 9, the usage of the hidden APIs is limited for normal apps.
-Please use other methods (such as <https://github.com/tiann/FreeReflection> or <https://github.com/LSPosed/AndroidHiddenApiBypass>).
+Please use other methods (such as <https://github.com/LSPosed/AndroidHiddenApiBypass>).

 3. Android 8.0 & ADB